arthurfiorette/axios-cache-interceptor/docs/pages/usage-examples.md

 code to handle cache invalidation, strategies and etc.

-With this library, you can just call any axios method without worrying about requesting thousands of times for every component redraw.
+With this library, you can just call any axios method without worrying about requesting thousands of times for every component draw.
 Simple as that!

 ```tsx
 function Component() {